School of Economic, Political and Policy Sciences

 To qualify for graduation, students must have earned a grade of B or better in each of the program's core courses plus an aggregate grade point average of 3.0 for all graduate courses taken in the student's degree program at UT Dallas.

 Students may select the thesis or non-thesis option.
-The Master of Science (MS) in Applied Sociology has three components and requires the completion of 36 semester credit hours.
+The ASOC has three components and requires the completion of 36 semester credit hours.

-The Master of Science (MS) in Applied Sociology (ASOC) requires the completion of 36 semester credit hours: 12 semester credit hours of core courses in Applied Sociology, 15 semester credit hours of Applied Sociology guided electives, and 9 semester credit hours of electives from any graduate program in the School of Economic, Political and Policy Sciences (EPPS).
+The ASOC requires the completion of 36 semester credit hours: 12 semester credit hours of core courses in Applied Sociology, 15 semester credit hours of Applied Sociology guided electives, and 9 semester credit hours of electives from any graduate program in the School of Economic, Political and Policy Sciences (EPPS).

 Major Core Courses in Applied Sociology and EPPS: 12 semester credit hours

-Applied Sociology Guided Elective Courses: 15 semester credit hours
+Applied Sociology Guided Elective Courses: 12 semester credit hours (Thesis Option) or 15 semester credit hours (Non-Thesis Option)

 Any graduate-level courses with a SOC prefix outside of the core may be applied to this requirement.
 Students may apply other graduate social science courses related to Sociology, including an appropriate graduate-level internship, with the permission of the program coordinator.